Get to know the premier IPTV/OTT service from Nigeria to the world and why it is the first of its kind of service worldwide!

 Poor Network Service Mitigation

-The idea behind We Gada Dey is to establish the fact that real change, progress and development cannot be achieved without the enthusiastic support of our fellow citizens and well-wishers.
-Together we can make the impossible possible and take our dear country to greater heights! #WeGadaDey
+The idea behind Wi Gada Dey (#WiGadaDey) is that real change, progress, and development, cannot be achieved without the enthusiastic support of our fellow citizens and well-wishers.
+With your passion and commitment, we can make the impossible possible!

 The Pipul TV flagship Miss Nothing (#MissNothing) campaign is a corporate guarantee that subscribers to the Pipul TV service “miss nothing” happening in the world of information and entertainment.
 Pipul TV commits to ensuring that, as much as possible, all live and recorded events in the world, including news-worthy events, live sports, entertainment activities, and educational content, are made available and accessible to qualified subscribers and beneficiaries.
 Such a philosophy is not an easy feat to pull off locally, but with the WiGadaDey spirit, anything is achievable.